rickt/gsuitemdm/docs/SETUP.md

 ### 1. Setup GCP projects ###
 GCP best practices dictate that `gsuitemdm` requires a project in each G Suite domain that will be configured.
 #### 1.1 Setup a GCP project in the 'master' domain for `gsuitemdm` ####
-Use `gcloud` to authenticate as an admin in the `foo.com` G Suite 'master' domain, create a new project, setup billing:
+Use `gcloud` to authenticate as an user in the `foo.com` G Suite 'master' domain, create a new project, setup billing:
 ```
-$ gcloud auth login admin@foo.com
+$ gcloud auth login user@foo.com
 $ gcloud projects create mdm-foo
 $ gcloud beta billing accounts list
 ACCOUNT_ID            NAME                        OPEN  MASTER_ACCOUNT_ID